wannier-berri/wannier-berri/README.txt

 Object oriented structure also makes it potentially easier to implement further features.

-The usage of the code  is demonstrated by "exampleFe" in the examples folder.
+The usage of the code  is demonstrated by "tutorial/example.py".
+That will produce AHC and tabulate the berry curvature and velocity of bcc iron.

+The user manual is under construction, and can be viewed as a work in progress at https://www.overleaf.com/read/kbxxtfbnjvxx

 AHC can also be calcualted for any tight-binding model, for which a "_tb.dat" file was generated in watever way.

 WannierBerri can be run in parallel by means of multiprocessing module

 installation is possible by pip

 pip3 install wannierberri

-A simple exmple is contained in "tutorial/example.py" .
-That will produce AHC and tabulate the berry curvature and velocity of bcc iron more sofisticated features will be described soon.

 The project started on June, 25th 2019.